ywgx/ki/README.md

          select: index cle ( [ cle ] Delete the Deployment/StatefulSet )
          select: index e[si] ( [ e[si] ] Edit the Deploy/Service/Ingress )
          select: index c5 ( [ c5 ] Set the Deploy/StatefulSet replicas=5 )

-5. ki xx d List the Deployment of a Namespace
+3. ki xx d List the Deployment of a namespace
-6. ki xx f List the StatefulSet of a Namespace
+4. ki xx f List the StatefulSet of a namespace
-7. ki xx s List the Service of a Namespace
+5. ki xx s List the Service of a namespace
-8. ki xx i List the Ingress of a Namespace
+6. ki xx i List the Ingress of a namespace
+7. ki xx t List the Secret of a namespace
+8. ki xx a List the DaemonSet of a namespace
+9. ki xx v List the PersistentVolume of a namespace
-9. ki xx p List the PersistentVolumeClaim of a namespace
+10. ki xx p List the PersistentVolumeClaim of a namespace
+11. ki -s Select the kubernetes to be connected ( if there are multiple ~/.kube/kubeconfig*,the kubeconfig storage can be kubeconfig-hz,kubeconfig-sh,etc. )
+12. ki -i $ns $pod Login in the container,this way can be one-stop
+13. ki -l $ns $pod Print the logs for a container,this way can be one-stop
+14. ki -e[si] $ns $pod Edit the Deploy/Service/Ingress for a container,this way can be one-stop
+15. ki $k8s.$ns Select the kubernetes which namespace in the kubernetes ( if there are multiple ~/.kube/kubeconfig*,this way can be one-stop. )